AidanJohnston/AidanJohnston.github.io/_posts/2020-12-04-single-cycle-processor.md

 link: https://github.com/AidanJohnston/SingleCycleProcessor
 ---

 Final project for EELE-0651.
-Simple single Cycle processor in verlog.
+Simple single cycle processor in verlog.

 The purpose of this project was to design and implement an 8-bit single cycle processor modelled with Verilog using Intel Quartus Prime Lite software and simulated using ModelSim software and finally implemented on an Alter DE10-Lite board.
 Unfortunately, due to COVID-19 and the current world climate, we were unable to have access to the lab and physically implement our processor on the FPGA.